 High-density deployments usually cover a small area that has many clients.
 Maximum AP signal power is usually not required.
 Reducing the power reduces interference between APs.
-Fortinet recommends that you use FortiAP automatic power control.
-You can set this in the FortiAP profile.
+Fortinet recommends that you use FortiAP automatic power control which can be set from the FortiAP profile.

-- 1. Go to WiFi & Switch Controller > FortiAP Profiles and edit the profile for your AP model. - 2.
+- 1. Go to WiFi and Switch Controller > FortiAP Profiles and edit the profile for your AP model. - 2.
 For each radio, enable Auto TX Power Control and set the TX Power Low and TX Power High levels.
 The default range of 10 to 17 dBm is recommended.